 - Spina bifida

-Professor and Chair of UC Davis Department of Neurological Surgery, James E. Boggan, has more than 25 years experience in pediatric neurosurgery.
+Professor James E. Boggan, has more than 30 years of experience in pediatric neurosurgery.
+He founded the pediatric neurosurgery practice at UC Davis.
+He has treated children all over the greater Sacramento region and has served as an expert resource for many physicians in surrounding and referring hospitals.
 He has been recognized as one of the top two to five percent of neurosurgeons by US News and World Reports.
-He is interested in the innovative use of lasers and other energy sources for the diagnosis and treatment of brain tumors.
-He has served as co-director of both the Center for Skull-Base Surgery and the National Science Foundation Center for Biophotonics.
+He has served as Chair of the Department of Neurological Surgery and as co-director of both the Center for Skull-Base Surgery and the National Science Foundation Center for Biophotonics.